 Techniques for Using Acrylics on Watercolor Paper Successfully

-If you’re keen to experiment with acrylics on watercolor paper, here are some tips to ensure a successful outcome:
+If you’re keen to experiment with acrylic paint on watercolor paper, here are some tips to ensure a successful outcome:

 Choose Your Paper